Xunnamius/black-flag/README.md

 arguments, this time with the third `argv` parameter available to `builder`, before calling the root command's `handler` function, throwing an error, or, in this case, outputting help text.
-The result of calling `shadow::parseAsync` bubbles up to the root program<sup>R3🡒R2</sup> and communicated to the user.<sup>R2🡒R1</sup>
+The result of calling `shadow::parseAsync` bubbles up to the root program<sup>R3🡒R2</sup> and is communicated to the user.<sup>R2🡒R1</sup>

 > The `myctl` command is _the_ root command, and as such is the only command